Ascension Sacred Heart nurses answer frequently asked questions about delivering a baby at the Maternity and Women’s Center.

 22) What special services are available if you have a high- risk pregnancy?

-Sacred Heart Hospital has the region's only Level III Neonatal Intensive Care Unit.
-Should your newborn arrive premature or critically ill at Sacred Heart Hospital Pensacola, or if complications occur during your delivery, take comfort in the fact that just moments away is one of Sacred Heart's neonatologists, a doctor specially trained to care for our smallest patients.
+Right next door in our four-story Studer Family Children's Hospital - the only children's hospital in Northwest Florida - Ascension Sacred Heart has the region's only Level III Neonatal Intensive Care Unit.
+Should your newborn arrive premature or critically ill at our Pensacola campus, or if complications occur during your delivery, take comfort in the fact that just moments away is a board-certified neonatologist, a doctor specially trained to care for our smallest patients.
 This specialist can be summoned to your baby's side immediately, day or night.

 24) Are recording devices (like a video camera and tripod, cell phone, or digital camera) allowed in the delivery room?
 May my family and I use our cell phones?

 Still photos are allowed during both vaginal and C-section deliveries.
-Videos of vaginal deliveries may be taken from the head of the bed.
-However, we ask that staff members' faces not be recorded during a delivery.
-Videos of C-sections are not permitted.
+However, we ask that staff members' faces not be photographed during a delivery.

 All recording devices - including cell phones, digital cameras and video cameras - are permitted after the birth of your baby.

-The Maternity and Women's Center works with Forever Memories professional newborn photography to provide parents with studio-format photos without having to leave the comfort and privacy of your room.
+The Maternity and Women's Center works with “Welcome Newborn” professional newborn photography to provide parents with studio-format photos without having to leave the comfort and privacy of your room.
 Following the birth of your baby, a photographer will be available to capture images of your little one.
 Should you choose to have photos taken, your baby will be given his/her very own password-protected web page.
 Since the baby's page will only be visible to those with the password, this feature allows parents to control who has access to their baby's information.
 For your family's security, last names are never used.
-A variety of price packages are available, ranging from $16 to $199.
+A variety of price packages are available, ranging from $49.95 to $320.
 There is no sitting fee and no obligation to purchase photos.
+Visit welcomenewborn.com for information, or leave a message for the local office at 850-416-4030.

 25) Does the hospital encourage and follow birth plans?